September 21, 2021

-Our CEO, Perry Zheng appeared on the Stars & Stripes Immobilien show, where he spoke about his experience as a real estate syndicator and the future of technology in real estate.
+Our CEO, Perry Zheng appeared on the Stars & Stripes Immobilien show, one of the top real estate investing podcasts, where he spoke about his experience as a real estate syndicator, his real estate syndication software, and the future of technology in real estate.

 Listen to the full podcast:

 Podcast highlights (edited for spelling and grammar):

 Marcel: Tell us a little bit about Seattle.
 Is it a great place to be?
 But is it also a great place to invest in multifamily?

 Perry: I’ve been in Seattle since I had graduated in 2010, and Seattle is a beautiful place.
 Probably the best city I’ve lived in.
 It’s gorgeous in summer.
 The prices of single- and multifamilies have been rising for the past ten years because of technology companies moving here, like Amazon, Google, etc. I personally love Seattle and Washington state because of no income tax.
 I also found that I have a big community here.
 I am in the tech industry, and I can connect with people.
 There is also a very diverse part of Seattle where you have people from all walks of life.